Forest-Economics-Goettingen/optimLanduse/README.md

     long-oriented type of data structure (Table 1).
 All combinations of land-cover (landUse) alternatives and indicators have to be listed vertically.
-Each row must contain the average expectation, the uncertainty, and the direction of the respective land-cover and indicator combination.
+Each row must contain the average expectation, the uncertainty, and the direction (more/less is better) of the respective land-cover and indicator combination.
 The column names of the table must follow the expected nomenclature displayed below.
-You also find this format in the built-in example tables **exampleGosling.xlsx** or
+You also find this format in the built-in example tables **exampleGosling.xlsx** or **exampleEmpty.xlsx**.
-    **exampleEmpty.xlsx**.
 The help files of the *exampleData()* and *initScenario()* functions contain more details regarding the required data format.
 Also an empty template incl. the predefined